surniaulula/wpsso-am/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 1.7.22-dev.3 (2018/02/12)**
+**Version 1.7.22-dev.4 (2018/02/13)**

 * *New Features*
 	* None
 * *Improvements*
-	* Options normally hidden in the "Basic Options" view that have a different value than their default will no longer be hidden.
+	* Options hidden in the "Basic Options" view that have a different value than their default will no longer be hidden.
 * *Bugfixes*
 	* None
 * *Developer Notes*